cronkitedata/dataj/content/weeks/week01-1.md

   </blockquote>

 I’ll use this structure to lay out weely agendas, upcoming deadlines, readings, tutorials and more.
-The full assignments are in Canvas, listed under modules by month.
+The full assignments are in Canvas in the modules by month.

 Unless I suggest otherwise, you’re expected to have done more than just skimmed through or reviewed the material.
 You should read, watch or listen closely and try to follow along on all of the tutorials.